 The vast majority of people who experience morning back pain and stiffness should look to their mattress—or, more specifically, their mattress firmness level.
 Let's start with those of you who are devoted to stomach sleeping or, more ideally, are prone to back sleeping.
 Both stomach and back sleepers will generally rest and recover better while sleeping on a firmer mattress.
 If you find that your lower back is stiff and tight in the morning, regardless of sleep position, it’s also very likely your mattress is too soft, causing your spine to fall out of alignment and forcing muscles to contract rather than relax.
 The selection of a firmer mattress that's right for you can range from the insanely ultra-firm sleep experience that's akin to sleeping on the ground to finding a more mainstream mattress with varying firmness levels.

 On the other hand, if joint pain and stiffness are your main problems, your mattress may be too firm—and could even be restricting blood flow to your joints.
 Soft to medium firm mattresses better cradle pressure points due to their more contouring foam layers.
 There are many options when it comes to a soft or medium firmness level mattress—and they don't necessarily leave you feeling like you've fallen into quicksand.
-Total latex mattresses offer a unique buoyancy that lifts away tension, while quick response memory foam mattresses provide all the contouring of memory foam with the more agreeable sleep-on-top feel.
+Latex hybrid mattresses offer a unique buoyancy that lifts away tension, while quick response memory foam mattresses provide all the contouring of memory foam with the more agreeable sleep-on-top feel.

 Both types of foam are widely available in a hybrid model, which combines two separate sleep systems: foam and a coil system to provide optimal comfort and support.

 Looking for the firmest mattress ever?
 Check out the two-sided Plank mattress — firmer, flatter, flippable.